RabbitSnore/lie-catcher-confidence/confidence_main-report.md

 *Confidence predicts deception detection accuracy, such that more confident judgments are more accurate, to a greater extent for lie judgments than truth judgments.*

+For truth judgments, confidence is somewhat predictive of accuracy, but for lie judgments, confidence negatively predicts accuracy.
+That is, for lie judgments, people are less accurate when they are more confident.

 ``` r
 lrt_h2